-Laila Shereen Sakr is Assistant Professor of Media Theory & Practice at University of California, Santa Barbara.
-At UCSB, she co-founded Wireframe, a new digital media studio that supports critical game design, data visualization, VR/augmented realities, digital arts and activism.
-Her current book project theorizes the “glitch” at the intersection of digital protocols (rules that seek standardization and stabilization) and exploits (interventions that seek to upstage/subvert protocols for their own agendas, most often associated with the realms of hacktivism and piracy).
-Sakr has shown in solo and group exhibitions and performances at galleries and museums including the San Francisco MoMA, National Gallery of Art in Jordan, Camera Austria, Cultura Digital in Brazil, Kirchner Cultural Centre in Argentina, Fridge Art Gallery in Washington, DC, and 100 Copies in Egypt, among other venues.
-Her journal articles appear in Middle East Critique, Cinema Journal Teaching Dossier, Networking Knowledge: Journal of the Media, Communication, and Cultural Studies, Parson’s Journal for Information Mapping, Thoughtmesh: Critical Code Journal, and Feminist Debates in Digital Humanities (forthcoming).
+As VJ Um Amel, she has shown internationally in solo and group exhibitions and performances at galleries and museums, including the San Francisco MoMA, Fridge Art Gallery in Washington, DC, National Gallery of Art in Jordan, Camera Austria, Cultura Digital in Brazil, Kirchner Cultural Centre in Argentina, Tahrir Cultural Center in Egypt, Lagos Biennial in Nigeria, and the Qualcomm Institute in San Diego.
+Her peer-reviewed articles appear in Middle East Critique, Cinema Journal Teaching Dossier, Networking Knowledge: Journal of the Media, Communication, and Cultural Studies, Cyber Orient, Parson’s Journal for Information Mapping, Thoughtmesh: Critical Code Journal, and Feminist Debates in Digital Humanities.

-Over the last two decades, she has been a leading voice in the open source movement, in particular for Arabic localization.
-She is Co-Editor for the open access journal: Media Theory, and also for After Video published by Open Humanities Press.
-She collaborates with MIT’s Global Media Technologies & Cultures Lab as a Researcher.
-At UCSB, she is Faculty Affiliate in the Feminist Studies Department and serves on the advisory, executive, and steering committees for UCSB Digital Arts & Humanities Commons, Center for Middle East Studies, and Center for Information Technology & Society.
-Reviews of her digital media appear in The Wall Street Journal, Science, The Chronicle of Higher Education, Fast Company, The Huffington Post, The Guardian, Voice of America, The Monocle, Art Territories, Digital Media and Learning, Egypt Independent, Mada Masr, Jadaliyya, and The Creators Project.Download CV
+Over the last two decades, she has been a leading voice in the open-source movement, in particular for Arabic localization.
+In 2009, she launched the R-Shief media system that went on to archive over seventy billion social media posts in seventy-two languages and developed software to analyze multi-dimensional data.
+She is Co-Editor for the open-access journal Media Theory, and for After Video published by Open Humanities Press.
+She is also an editorial board member of Punctum Books.
+Reviews of her work appear in Necsus Journal, The Wall Street Journal, Science, The Chronicle of Higher Education, Fast Company, The Huffington Post, The Guardian, Voice of America, Al-Ahram, Art Territories, Digital Media and Learning, Egypt Independent, Medium, Mada Masr, Jadaliyya, and The Creators Project.Download CV